 The following unaudited pro forma consolidated statement of operations of Altice USA, Inc. ("Altice USA" or the "Company") for the year ended December 31, 2016 is based on the audited historical consolidated financial statements of the Company and gives effect to the Cablevision Acquisition (defined below) as if it had occurred on January 1, 2016.
 The unaudited pro forma consolidated statement of operations of the Company for the three months ended March 31, 2016 is based on the unaudited historical condensed consolidated financial statements of the Company and gives effect to the Cablevision Acquisition (defined below) as if it had occurred on January 1, 2016.
 The unaudited pro forma net loss per share data for the year ended December 31, 2016 and the three months ended March 31, 2017 gives effect to the issuances of common stock in connection with the Organizational Transactions discussed herein, as if they occurred at the beginning of the respective period.
-The Company's historical consolidated results of operations for the year ended March 31, 2016 include the operating results of Cequel for the three months ended March 31, 2016.
-The Company's historical consolidated results of operations for the year ended December 31, 2016 include the operating results of Cequel for the year ended December 31, 2016 and Cablevision for the period subsequent to the Cablevision Acquisition, June 21, 2016 to December 31, 2016 (the "Cablevision Successor" period).
+The Company's historical consolidated results of operations for the three months ended March 31, 2016 include the operating results of Cequel for the three months ended March 31, 2016 include the operating results of Cequel for the year ended December 31, 2016 include the operating results of Cequel for the year ended December 31, 2016 include the operating results of Cequel for the year ended December 31, 2016 (the "Cablevision Acquisition, June 21, 2016 to December 31, 2016 (the "Cablevision Successor" period).